The Whole YADA Enchilada!

 As the Third Street area is very busy and often congested, YADA has specific rules regarding dropping off and picking up your child to and from YADA:

 Drop-off is IN FRONT of YADA only.
 Please do not drop your child off in the alley and have them knock on the back theatre door – most likely they will not be heard in the school.
 YADA cannot guarantee supervision for students who are dropped off behind the building.

 - There is no outside adult supervision for Drop-off.
 Parents are welcome to walk their children in and spend a few minutes in the Observation Room at the beginning of each class, but we ask that you say your good-byes within the first 15 minutes of rehearsal.

 - Students may be dropped off up to 15 minutes prior to the beginning of class.
 Once your child comes into the lobby, a YADA staff member will check them off on their attendance sheet.
 Once each child is in class, another roll call will be made with each student.

-- Pick-up is located in the alley behind YADA: Please drive down the Alley from KILKEA ONLY.
+- Pick-up for weekend daytime classes is located in the alley behind YADA: Please drive down the Alley from KILKEA ONLY.
 Entering from Crescent Hts. is not only dangerous for Crescent Hts. traffic, but also for the children being picked up at that time.
 A YADA Staff member will walk your child to your car and have you sign out your child.
 Please do not block our neighbors downstair’s parking spaces.
 Also, please leave all driveways open to allow people to enter and exit businesses.
 We try hard not to disrupt our fellow businesses.